The Inca Trail

 At its most basic, the Inca Trail (Camino del Inca) was a footpath through the Andes leading directly to the gates of Machu Picchu.
 Contrary to its image as a lone, lost, remote city, Machu Picchu was not isolated in the clouds.
 It was the crown of an entire Inca province, as ruins all along the Inca Trail attest.
 Machu Picchu was an administrative center in addition to its other putative purposes.
 That larger purpose is comprehensible only to those who hike the ancient royal route and visit the other ruins scattered along the way to the sacred city.

 There are two principal ways to walk to Machu Picchu: either along the traditional, fairly arduous 4-day/3-night path with three serious mountain passes, or as part of a more accessible 2-day/1-night trail (there’s also an even shorter 1-day trek that covers just the last part of the trail, which is suitable for inexperienced walkers).
 You can hire porters to haul your packs or suck it up and do it the hard way.
 Independent trekking on the Inca Trail without an official guide has been prohibited since 2001.
-You must go as part of an organized group arranged by an officially sanctioned tour agency (At the end of 2011, 188 agencies, both in Cusco and beyond, were allowed to sell Inca Trail packages).
-A couple or a small number of people can organize their own group if they are willing to pay higher prices for the luxury of not having to join an ad-hoc group.
+You must go as part of an organized group arranged by an officially sanctioned tour agency.
+(Fewer than 200 agencies, both in Cusco and beyond, are allowed to sell Inca Trail packages.)
+A couple or a small number of people can organize their own group if they are willing to pay higher prices for the luxury of not having to join an ad hoc group.

 Sadly, even with the new regulations, hiking the Inca Trail, beautiful and mystical as it remains for most, is not a silent, solitary walk in the clouds.
 At least in high season, you will contend with groups walking the trail both in front of and behind you, and some will invariably be noisy student groups.